01 of 07

-Hide an alarm clock someplace in the room.
-Set it to ring in five minutes.
+Set an alarm clock to ring in 5 minutes, then hide it someplace in the room (or, for older kids, somewhere in the house).
 Challenge the kids to find it before it does.

-Another variation of this game is to hide several clocks and set them all to ring at same time.
-Once they start ringing, kids have to find them all and turn them off while someone counts down from 10 to one (or more depending on amount of clocks).
+Another variation of this game is to hide several clocks and set them all to ring at the same time.
+Once they start ringing, kids have to find them all and turn them off while someone counts down from 10 to 1 (or more depending on a number of clocks).

 02 of 07